ExWhyZ: History

-2017: Formation and debut as Empire
+2017–2018: Formation, debut as Empire and The Empire Strikes Start!!

-On April 2, 2017, WACK announced a joint project with Avex Entertainment.
+On April 2, 2017, WACK announced a joint project with Avex.
 On August 23, The group name was announced as Empire.
 By September 28, all members of the group had been revealed.
 The group's first song "Empire is Coming" was released on October 6, the song was later featured on WACK & Scrambles Works.